About us

 Our vision

-Technocracy envisions a society governed by technical experts—scientists, engineers, and technologists—who prioritize data-driven decision-making and optimal efficiency over political ideology.
-Their vision seeks to replace market-based economies with scientific resource management and high-tech automation to maximize social prosperity.
+TRI envisions a society governed by technical experts—scientists, engineers, and technologists—who prioritize data-driven decision-making and optimal efficiency over political ideology.
+Our vision seeks to replace market-based economies with scientific resource management and high-tech automation to maximize social prosperity.

 • Coincides with the carrying capacity of Earth

-• Favors the scientific method as a source of explanations
+• Favours the scientific method as a source of explanations

 • Relies on engineering to improve human life on Earth